alphagov/govuk-developer-docs/source/accessibility.html.md

 ## Preparation of this accessibility statement

 This statement was prepared on 2 September 2020.
-It was last reviewed on 26 March 2021.
+It was last reviewed on 30 June 2021.

 This website was last tested in August 2020.
 The test was carried out by the technical writing team at GDS.
 We used the [WAVE Web Accessibility Evaluation Tool](https://wave.webaim.org/) and a checklist we created with the help of the GDS accessibility team.
 We tested a sample of pages from each section of the site.